 Customer case studies

 Customer case studies are a unique content marketing tool.
 They can incorporate several types of content, including a downloadable PDF, podcast, blog, video, and more.
-Customer case studies showcase your customers and talk about how they were successful with your product or service.
-With the customer’s permission, you can create assets around their story that can be used to help prospective customers in their decision-making process.
+Customer case studies showcase your customers and talk about how they were successful with the help of your product or service.
+With the customer’s permission, you can create assets around their story that can be shared with prospective customers during their decision-making process.

-Customer case studies have the power to add credibility to your company’s value proposition by expressing the experience of others who enjoy doing business with you.
-Plus, the quotes and information you get from customers can be used in other assets, such as emails, to show potential leads that your company is worth looking into.
+Customer case studies have the power to add credibility to your company by expressing the experience of others who enjoy doing business with you and data that backs up their claims.
+Plus, the quotes and information you compile can be used in other assets, such as emails, to show potential leads that your company is worth looking into.

 Check out these customer case study examples: